ZhengdaoZhang/my-study/english/README.md

 S: I like to relax by reading a book or listening to music.
 Sometimes, I meditate.
 If your kids are asleep, you can do these things too.
 J: Great suggestions, Sarah!
 Thanks for helping me with my evening routine.
 S: Anytime, Jack.

+### Dialogue 4: Brian and Maria talk about eventful evenings

+B: Hey Maria, is it true that you're never home in the evenings?
+How do you do that?
+M: Hi Brian.
+Well, yeah!
+I like doing fun things in the evening, so I go out a lot.
+On Mondays, I have dance classes from 6 to 7:30.
+I love dancing.
+B: Oh, great!
+What about Tuesdays?
+M: On Tuesdays, I learn Japanese.
+I take online lessons at 7.
+I think it's the only day I am home so early.
+Then, on Wednesdays, I go to a local theater group.
+Practice goes until 9 PM.
+We perform small plays.
+It's really fun.
+B: That's exciting!
+How about Thursdays?
+M: Thursdays are for watching shows.
+I look for live concerts or theater plays.
+It's my favorite time to relax.
+B: Wow!
+Do you rest at home on Fridays at least?
+M: Not at all.
+I leave the weekends for that.
+On Fridays, I like to hang out with friends.
+We normally meet at a bar, chat and have something to eat and drink.
+But I'm not really a night owl, so I like to be back home by 9:30 tops.
+B: So many activities!
+I don't think I could keep up that pace.
+But it's nice to know you enjoy it to the fullest, Maria.
+I think I'll try to go out more often in the evening as well.
+M: Sure, Brian!
+Just don't forget to give yourself time to rest.
+Find what your interests are and have some fun!

+### Dialogue 5: Sophia and Brian talk about the weekend

+S: Hey Brian.
+TGIF, right?
+Do you have any plans for the weekend?
+B: Nothing out of the ordinary, Sophie.
+On Saturday, I wake up early, at 7:00.
+I run in the park near my place in the morning.
+In the afternoon, I visit my parents and I have lunch with them.
+S: Nice!
+On Saturday, I usually sleep until 9:30.
+In the morning, I do some house cleaning.
+In the afternoon, I watch a movie at home, or I go out with friends to do some window-shopping at the mall.
+B: And on Sunday?
+S: On Sunday, I have a lazy morning.
+I just stay at home and play some video games on my console.
+In the evening, I make dinner and go to sleep early, because, on Monday, it's back to work again.
+B: I have a relaxing Sunday, too.
+In the morning and in the evening, I work on a personal coding project.
+In the afternoon, I take a break and go for a quick walk in the park.
+S: That's a good mix of indoor and outdoor activities!
+I don't work at the computer on weekends like you, though.
+I save that for the weekdays, I suppose.
+B: I know, right?
+But it is a personal project and I like it a lot, so I don't mind spending some of my time on it.